Updated on: 1/16/2023

 Driving a commercial vehicle in reverse – commonly referred to as “backing” among the truck driving community – is one of the most difficult and dangerous maneuvers for a driver to make, mainly due to truck drivers’ limited visibility of their surroundings.
 It’s a lot tougher to avoid obstacles and keep your line of sight going in reverse.

-Even smaller semi-trucks are massive vehicles relative to regular passenger cars.
+Even smaller trucks are massive vehicles relative to regular passenger cars.
 They don’t need to be traveling at highway speeds to inflict serious damage to other vehicles and the people inside of them.

-According to one study commissioned by the National Highway Traffic Safety Administration, there are an estimated 30,000 injuries resulting from backing accidents involving semi-trucks each year in the United States.
+According to one study commissioned by the National Highway Traffic Safety Administration, there are an estimated 30,000 injuries resulting from these types of semi truck accidents each year in the United States.
 Of those, 3,000 are estimated to be considered serious or incapacitating injuries, and 171 are estimated to be fatal.
 These are nothing to be taken lightly.

 Semi-trucks, also called 18-wheelers or big rigs, are large, unwieldy vehicles.
 When operating these trucks in tight spaces such as cities and loading docks, passing traffic and pedestrians are at risk.
 It’s imperative that truckers are completely aware of their surroundings when backing.

 People in all vehicles should take extreme caution when they’re in reverse.
 That attentiveness should only increase for truckers, who are putting others at great risk when backing.